Free digital copy

 For Sandra, the real art to hooking in an exponential online audience (a real asset if you sell online, or trade in something unique) is to give their watching experience some real thought.
 “It’s not merely about having something in-store, taking a photo and sharing it online.
 You have to give something to people remotely as well.
 Think about their experience of engaging with that content.
 How interesting would a straightforward video be for them?
 Maybe they could have access to something exclusive.
 When you’re planning your event or activity you need to think what the experience will be both for people in-store and also engaging remotely.”

-A good example is Ludlow Farm Shop, which has used its social media channels to invite customers to contribute to the recipe for its ‘21 Christmas pudding.
-Customers unable to visit the store can contribute and interact, having their input invited and rewarded.
+A good example is Ludlow Farm Shop, which in 2021 used its social media channels to invite customers to contribute to the recipe for its Christmas pudding.
+Customers unable to visit the store could contribute and interact, having their input invited and rewarded.
 Retailers who deliver tips, tasting notes and recommendations direct to camera are also wrapping their store experience around a new demographic.